fsdrw08/WinOS-Deploy-As-Code/README.md

-# windows-bare-metal-infrastructure-as-code
+# windows standalone media deployment template
-make windows (10+) client bare metal standalone (USB) deployment as code as possible
+a template to make windows (10+) client bare metal standalone media (USB) deployment as code as possible

 according to this tutorial